dgwynne/wslv/README.md

 would also work.

 While LVGL and wscons provide the user interface, MQTT allows it to interact with other hardware or visa versa.
-Lua via luavgl provides a relatively easy scripting language to build an interface out of LVGL.
+Lua provides a relatively easy scripting language to build an interface out of LVGL.

 While it is possible to run a desktop environment and browser in kiosk mode to provide a user interface, integrating with the OpenBSD